-Additional Home Remedies for Hyperhidrosis
+Home Remedies for Sweaty Armpits

 There are many other ways that you can naturally help lower your excessive sweating from home.
 Dietary adjustments can be made to avoid sweat-inducing foods.
 Plus, implementing some of the recommended foods to help hyperhidrosis listed above can make a big difference.